BernLeWal/htl-sew-java/README.md

    It calculates the total amount of deaths per year.

 ### server.web
- * __MiniWebServerDemo__ demonstrates how to write a simplistic HTTP server.
+ * __MiniWebServer__ demonstrates how to write a simplistic HTTP server.
     It just supports to deliver static text-based (like html, css, js) and binary-based (like jpg,..) files in simple GET or POST requests.
-    It also does not evaluate query parameters and request headers.
+    It also does not evaluate query parameters and response headers.

 ## Module 6: Enhanced Programming Concepts